 - You will be assigned an Anderson University email account which will be the primary means by which we communicate with you

 - Transfer Students - your official transcripts are sent to the Office of the Registrar for your final transfer evaluation.
 You'll be contacted by the office once the evaluation is complete at your Anderson University email address.
-You'll be assigned an advisor at this point to help you shape the best path to your degree
+Your Journey Coach will serve as your advisor at this point to help you shape the best path to your degree

 - The first and most important step to obtaining financial aid is to complete the FAFSA (Free Application for Federal Student Aid).
 Visit www.FAFSA.ed.gov to complete the application.
 The code for Anderson University is 003418

-- Next, visit www.studentloans.gov to complete the Master Promisory Note and follow the simple steps on the site for Entrance Counseling for Anderson University
+- Next, visit www.studentloans.gov to complete the Master Promissory Note and follow the simple steps on the site for Entrance Counseling for Anderson University

 - The notification of your aid will be sent to you via your Anderson University email address by the financial aid office once you are accepted and registered for classes